Official Website of the Mescalero Apache Tribe

 Closures: A South Fork Fire Emergency Closure Order was issued on June 20, 2024, for national forest lands within the Smokey Bear Ranger District.
 The identified areas, and roads and trails therein, are closed to public access to allow firefighting personnel to work and through the fire area safely.
 More information is available at www.fs.usda.gov/alerts/lincoln/alerts-notices/?aid=88199.

-A Temporary Flight Restriction (TFR) is also in place over the fire area.
-Visit https://www.tfr.faa.gov for more information.
-Drone flights are also prohibited within this area.
+A Temporary Flight Restriction (TFR) is in place over the fire area.
+Public/commercial drone flights are also prohibited within this area.
 If you fly, we may have to ground our air resources.
+Visit https://tfr.faa.gov/tfr2/list.html for more information.

 More information: